-Net investment rate of return remains below the five-year average ending the year at 38.0% of the five-year rate of return.
-Short-term fixed income rates of returns are expected to remain low during fiscal year 2015.
+Net investment rate of return remains below the five-year average ending the year at 49.5% of the five-year rate of return of 0.91%.
+Short-term fixed income rates of returns are expected to remain low during fiscal year 2016, even though there are expectations of an interest rate increase being discussed by the Federal Reserve.